BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 ### Postgres configuration

 @link:[The `database` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L23){ open=new } of the configuration defines the postgres specific configuration.
 As Nexus Delta uses three separate pools ('read', 'write', 'streaming'), it is recommended to set the host, port, database name, username, and password via the `app.defaults.database` field, as it will apply to all pools.
-It is however possible to accommodate more advanced setups by configuring each pool separately by changing the `app.database.{read|write|streaming}` fields.
-The pool size can also be set using the `app.defaults.database.access.pool-size` setting for all pools, or individually for each pool.
+It is however possible to accommodate more advanced setups by configuring each pool separately by changing its respective `app.database.{read|write|streaming}` fields.

+The pool size can be set using the `app.defaults.database.access.pool-size` setting for all pools, or individually for each pool (`app.database.{read|write|streaming}.access.pool-size`).

 @@@ note { .warning }

-A default Postgres deployment will limit the number of connections to 100 by default, unless configured otherwise.
+A default Postgres deployment will limit the number of connections to 100, unless configured otherwise.
 See the @link:[Postgres Connection and Authentication documentation](https://www.postgresql.org/docs/current/runtime-config-connection.html){ open=new }.

 @@@